Blog

 • Use it strategically to challenge or negotiate DUI charges

-Having a knowledgeable attorney increases the chances that dash cam footage will positively impact your case.
+Having a knowledgeable DUI defense attorney increases the chances that dash cam footage will positively impact your case.

 Key Takeaways